Methamphetamine Overdose: How Much Meth Can Kill?

 The treatments include:

-How Methamphetamine Overdose Affects Your Body/Brain
+How Methamphetamine Overdose Affects The Body And Brain?

-First, the drug you took reaches the brain.
+First, the drug reaches the brain.
 Then, it starts to affect the activity of many of the brain chemicals (neurotransmitters).
 Notably, it affects the “pleasure neurotransmitter.”
 Scientists call it dopamine.
 It is because both dopamine and Meth have similar chemical structures.

 How Much Methamphetamine Does It Take To Overdose